sinaish/hello-lab/README.md

 This is my first lab where I used git to edit the files and push onto Github.
 It's a simple web page with a poem.

 I'm writing this readme just in case somebody stumbles upon it.
 If you want, you can branch out and edit the CSS however you'd like.
-I'd like to see what cool stuff you'll come up with.
+I'd like to see what cool stuff you come up with.

 Regards,